nomemory/andreinc-site/_posts/2024-03-10-23-algebra-problems-part-1.md

 # Introduction

+> This is a "follow-up" to the previous article: ["The math exams of my life"]({{site.url}}/2024/01/09/the-most-important-math-exams-of-my-life), as some readers were curious to see some examples of Math Olympiad exercises.

 This a selection of *cute*, *non-trivial* algebra problems (with a hint of *number theory*) *compiled* from the Romanian Math Olympiad (regional phase or *faza judeteana*) for 8<sup>th</sup>, 9<sup>th</sup>, and 10<sup>th</sup> graders (13-15 years old).

 The solutions are surprising and involve a good understanding of algebraic concepts, pattern spotting, or tricks that, in the long run, help students develop [mathematical intuition](https://en.wikipedia.org/wiki/Logical_intuition#:~:text=Logical%20Intuition%2C%20or%20mathematical%20intuition,to%20solve%20mathematical%20challenges%20efficiently.).